E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 - Configure standard and extended IPv4 ACLs
 - Match traffic using source and destination addresses
 - Filter traffic by protocol and TCP port
-- Apply ACLs in the correct direction
+- Apply standard ACLs close to the destination
-- Demonstrate standard ACL placement
+- Apply extended ACLs close to the source
 - Verify ACL configuration and interface attachment
 - Verify permitted and denied traffic
 - Inspect ACL match counters